On wall crossing for K-stability: Two thresholds and

-\begin{proof} For (1) and (2), they are direct consequences by applying interpolation property of K-stability.
+\begin{proof} For (1), it is a consequence of the combination of (3) with the interpolation property of K-stability (\cite[Proposition 2.13]{ADL19}).
+For (2), it is a consequence of interpolation property of K-stability (\cite[Proposition 2.13]{ADL19}).
 (3) and (4) are corollaries of the next lemma, and (5) is a corollary of openness property of K-semistability by \cite{BLX19,Xu20}.
-For (6), it's clear that the set $\{t\in B| l(t)=u(t)=-\infty\}$ is the complement in $B$ of the following set:
+For (6), it is clear that the subset $\{t\in B| l(t)=u(t)=-\infty\}$ is the complement in $B$ of the following subset: